UltraDEV007/Ruby-care/README.md

 ### ratingLogic.js

-> this file is responsible for rendering the amount of rating icons depending the value of the rating from 1-5, (for example: when you rate your food in the app)
+This file is responsible for rendering the amount of rating icons depending the value of the rating from 1-5, (for example: when you rate your food in the app)

 - We fill the array with icons and iconParam is one individual icon
 - for example: console.log(Array(5).fill())